cfwheels/cfwheels/wheels/docs/04 Database Interaction Through Models/06 Column Statistics.md

 # Column Statistics

-<p class="intro">Use Wheels to get statistics on the values in a column, like row counts, averages, highest values, lowest values, and sums.</p>
+*Use Wheels to get statistics on the values in a column, like row counts, averages, highest values, lowest values, and sums.*

 Because Wheels simplifies so much for you when you select, insert, update, and delete rows from the database, it would suck if you had to revert back to using `cfquery` and `COUNT(id) AS x` type queries when you wanted to get aggregate values, right?